 Appealing to the younger set, Seuss Landing is located where characters of all stripes and shapes come to life at Universal Orlando Resort.
 The area is themed on the whimsical world of Dr. Seuss and includes rides, attractions, live shows, and dining that bring the beloved books and stories to life.

-Seuss Landing is located in the Islands of Adventure theme park, which, along with its sister theme park Universal Studios Orlando, the CityWalk shopping-and-entertainment district and five on-site resorts, make up the Universal Orlando Resort.
+Seuss Landing is located in the Islands of Adventure theme park, which, along with its sister theme park Universal Studios Orlando, Volcano Bay water park, the CityWalk shopping-and-entertainment district and, as of 2019, seven on-site hotels and resorts, make up the Universal Orlando Resort.

 Legions of kids and parents love the Dr. Seuss books, and Seuss Landing does a fabulous job bringing characters and wacky ambiance to life.

 For families visiting the Islands of Adventure theme park, Seuss Landing is ground zero for little kids.
 Seuss Landing gives the youngest kids their own delightful 10-acre zone.
 The fun gets even better at Grinchmas time.